I Do’s Look Different Depending On Where In The World The Wedding Is Happening

 Traditional Vietnamese Weddings

 In the early stages of the wedding, the bride wears no jewelry.
-Later on during the ceremony, she is given some jewelry.
+Later on during the ceremony, however, she is given some jewelry.
 Before the wedding, the family and friends of the groom go to his future bride’s family home with an odd number of presents.
 This tradition is done to represent luck for the marriage.

-The Mysteries of The Nomadic Gorani People
+The Mysteries Of The Nomadic Gorani People

-The Wonders of Great China
+The Wonders Of Great China

 Traditionally in a Chinese wedding, the bride and groom will opt to wear red.
 In Chinese culture, the color red is usually associated with luck.
 In addition, it is thought to keep away evil spirits, and represents love and prosperity.
 Similar to other cultures around the world, the bride and groom are dressed by their respective families.

 Whenever the future groom is ready to pop the question to his loved one, he will go to the future bride’s family house, where then he will be blocked by her chosen bridesmaids.
-One given the permission to pass, the families join each other for a tea ceremony.
+Once given the permission to pass, the families join each other for a tea ceremony.

 The Samoan Status

-In the Samoan culture, status is at the utmost importance.
+In the Samoan culture, status is of the utmost importance.
 This means that people marry within their own social class.
 When a couple is set to get married, the weddings are paid by both families and the expenses are divided equally.

-immediately after after the ceremony, the reception takes place.
+Immediately after after the ceremony, the reception takes place.
 The bride performs a traditional Samoan dance for the guests, which is called taualuga.
 Young girls in Samoa grow up learning this dance from a young age.
 They learn this dance as preparation for their wedding day.
 When the bride is done with her dance, the guests may be served food.

-The Wedding Traditions of Turkmenistan
+The Wedding Traditions Of Turkmenistan

+One of the least accessible nations on Earth, this Central Asian nation has dazzling wedding traditions.
 The bride’s traditional wedding attire is a red dress made from homemade silk with silver gilded pendants.
 Interestingly, during the wedding, the bride is expected to keep quiet and not talk with her groom.

 Additionally, the bride is expected to wear a red cloth around her mouth as a symbol of her devotion.
 The bride is not supposed to make any eye contact during the ceremony and should keep her eyes looking down at the ground.

-The Indigenous Group of The Huipils of Mesoamerica
+The Indigenous Group Of The Huipils Of Mesoamerica

 Throughout Mexico and the Central America region, there are many different indigenous groups.
 Their roots lay with the ancient Mayan people and culture.
 These different groups traditionally wear various huipils for different ceremonies, especially for weddings.
-The huipils are loose fitting tunics, with rich symbolism of different mythological imagery like animals and flowers.
+The huipils are loose-fitting tunics, with rich symbolism of different mythological imagery like animals and flowers.

 Malaysia’s Bright And Beautiful Colors